 - I. General Conditions - A. These are the General Conditions of parole: - 1.
-You shall not violate any law(s) or court orders, and you shall notify your Parole Officer within 24 hours of any Law Enforcement contact.
-You may not act as an informant for any Law Enforcement official. - 2.
-You shall not purchase, possess, or handle firearms and/or ammunition. - 3.
-You shall notify your Parole Officer regarding any changes in your work or residence, report to your Parole Officer as directed by telephone or in person, and permit your Parole Officer or authorized DOC employee to visit you and/or conduct reasonable searches at your residence or elsewhere. - 4.
-You shall not leave the state without permission from your Parole Officer. - II.
-Special Conditions - A. These are the Special Conditions of parole; - 1.
-You shall attend and participate in any program referred by your Parole Officer or the Parole Board and you shall agree to allow the provider to disclose information about your attendance and participation. - 2.
-You shall not purchase, possess or consume alcohol while on Parole and you shall submit to an alcohol test when requested.
-You shall not enter establishments whose primary purpose is to serve and sell alcoholic beverages. - 3.
-You shall not purchase, possess or consume regulated drugs.
-You shall not misuse drugs prescribed for you by a physician.
-You shall submit to a drug test if requested.
+You shall not commit any act punishable by law, including violating any court orders. - 2.
+You shall report (within 24 hours) any contact you have with law enforcement to your Parole Officer, or designee, and may not act as an informant for Law Enforcement. - 3.
+You shall report to your Parole Officer, or designee, as required, and notify your supervising officer of any changes to your residence or employment. - 4.
+You shall allow your Parole Officer, or designee, to visit you in your home or place of employment or elsewhere at any time, as necessary. - 5.
+You shall not purchase, possess, or handle firearms and/or ammunition. - 6.
+You shall not leave the State of Vermont without permission from your Parole Officer, or designee. - II.
+Special Conditions - A. These are the Special Conditions of parole; - 7.
+You shall participate in any programming, screening, and/or counseling as required by your Parole Officer or the Parole Board, allowing the provider to disclose information about your participation and attendance. - 8.
+You shall not purchase, possess, or consume alcohol while on Parole, and must submit to an alcohol test when requested. - 9.
+You shall not purchase, possess, or consume illegal drugs and/or regulated drugs without a prescription, including misusing prescription drugs, and submit to a drug test if requested. - 10.
+You shall abide by a curfew if your Parole Officer or the Parole Board has cause to put you on one.